Coarist/the-dot-factory/README.md

 This code repository is forked from the original (see http link above) with the intention that the changes and improvements made here could back-propagate to the original version.
 Key changes:
 - Windows 10: The master version works on the Windows 10.
 This version explicitly states that it should work on the Windows 10 platform.
 - Micrososft Visual Studio 2019 (VS2019): code editing and build tool using up-to-date IDE
-- A program icon is designed, and it is added to enhance the identity of TDF.
+- A program icon is designed for TDF, and it is added to enhance the identity of TDF.
 - Installer: with this version, TDF can now distribute to the end user by providing a better installer.
 TDF is Windows-only.
 Source code is written on the Microsoft .NET Framework and using WinForms.